The Characterization and Verification of Weapons in Space and Other Capabilities That Can Pose a Threat to Space Systems

 • Gilles Doucet, Space Security Consultant, Spectrum Space Security Inc.

-• Daniel Porras, Corporate Counsel and Director of International, Government and Regulatory Affairs, Rogue Space Systems Corporation.
+• Daniel Porras, Corporate Counsel and Director of International, Government and Regulatory Affairs, Rogue Space Systems Corporation

-• Laurent Gisel, Head of the Arms and Conduct of Hostilities Unit, Legal Division, International Committee of the Red Cross.
+• Laurent Gisel, Head of the Arms and Conduct of Hostilities Unit, Legal Division, International Committee of the Red Cross

 Expert Discussants:

-• Lieutenant-Colonel Luis Felipe Nohra, Head of the Satellite Control Division, Command of Aerospace Operations, Space Operations Center.
+• Lieutenant-Colonel Luis Felipe Nohra, Head of the Satellite Control Division, Command of Aerospace Operations, Space Operations Center

-• Toby Harris, Director of Space Applications, HEO Robotics.
+• Toby Harris, Head of HEO UK

 Moderator: